ijl/orjson/README.md

 JSON.
 This includes if the input contains `NaN`, `Infinity`, or `-Infinity`, which the standard library allows, but is not valid JSON.

+It raises `JSONDecodeError` if a combination of array or object recurses 1024 levels deep.

 `JSONDecodeError` is a subclass of `json.JSONDecodeError` and `ValueError`.
 This is for compatibility with the standard library.